bocoup/wpt-dev/readme.md

   latest version of the Linux x64 build of the Chromium browser and run it (script courtesy [the "chromium-latest-linux" project](https://github.com/scheib/chromium-latest-linux))
+- Firefox Nightly will be installed and available via the `firefox-nightly` command (this browser automatically receives updates from Mozilla)

 ## Requirements